JeffreySarnoff/AngleBetweenVectors.jl/README.md

 - Vectors are given by their Cartesian coordinates in 2D, 3D or ..
 N-dimensions.

-This approach is the work of Professor William Kahan.
+- This approach is from the work of Professor William Kahan.